hocineismail/ih-dynamic-table/README.md

 - `type`: The type of data (e.g., 'text', 'currency', 'badge', 'option', 'image', etc.)
 - `sortable`: Whether the column is sortable
 - `options`: An array of options for 'option' type columns
-- `iconType`: An object containing icon information for 'iconType' columns

 ## Column Types